Emerging Adulthood is both an exciting and daunting time in one’s life, that calls for exploration in love, work and world views.

 The “Quarter Life Crisis” is a term that often refers to the time in a 20-30 something’s life, in which they’re searching for identity, direction and meaning in our complex world.

-I work with undergraduate students, graduate students and post-education emerging adults, who often struggle with unsatisfying relationships, career confusion, uncertainty about their identity, anxiety about the uncertain future and general discontentment about the current state of his or her life.
+We work with undergraduate students, graduate students and post-education emerging adults, who often struggle with unsatisfying relationships, career confusion, uncertainty about their identity, anxiety about the uncertain future and general discontentment about the current state of his or her life.

 Have you ever questioned: